caeg-industries/cargo/README.md

 ## Resolving Name Conflicts

-Suppose that another crate called `parent_foo` already exists.
-As you migrate from using `parent_foo` to `parent/foo`, you might want to depend on both at the same time!
+Suppose that another crate called `parent-foo` already exists.
+As you migrate from using `parent-foo` to `parent/foo`, you might want to depend on both at the same time!
 To do this, you need to rename one of them in your Cargo.toml.